dmd-program/dmd-100/topics/open_design.md

 ## Open innovation

 **Open innovation** refers to organizations that demonstrate a large amount of transparency and discourse in their design process.
 One notable organization is Mozilla, chronicling their [open branding initiative](https://blog.mozilla.org/opendesign/) and requesting advice and guidance from the greater design community.
-Every year, IKEA hosts [Democratic Design Day](http://ouryear.ikea.com/2015/design/a-day-dedicated-to-democratic-design/), an event set up by the marketing director where customers can engage in conversation with designers and glimpse into their future product lines.
+Every year, IKEA hosts [Democratic Design Day](http://ouryear.ikea.com/2015/design/a-day-dedicated-to-democratic-design/), an event set up by the marketing department, where customers can engage in conversation with designers and glimpse into their future product lines.

 ## Open Design Power Values